President & Partner

 Director of Asset Management

-Gabrielle Hakimian is responsible for all asset management functions across PMI’s commercial portfolio in Southern California and San Francisco, as well as its Creative Multifamily portfolio in Los Angeles.
+Gabrielle Hakimian Ipale is responsible for all asset management functions across PMI’s commercial portfolio in Southern California and San Francisco, as well as its Creative Multifamily portfolio in Los Angeles.
 She is involved in strategic planning, lender financing and financial analysis, and oversees all leasing and reporting on asset performance to PMI’s stakeholders.
 She has diverse domestic and international commercial real estate experience, across office, industrial, and mixed-use assets.
 Prior to joining PMI, she managed real estate transactions for The Walt Disney Company by planning and executing on strategic solutions throughout the United States.
 Also, while working with Jamison Service, she directed all daily operations and property management, with responsibilities for over 1- million square feet of office, retail, and parking in Downtown, Los Angeles.

-Gabrielle completed a Master in Real Estate Development from New York University where she worked on development projects in India and Chile, and earned a Bachelor of Arts in Communication with a pre-law concentration from the University of Southern California.
+Gabrielle completed a Masters in Real Estate Development from New York University where she worked on development projects in India and Chile, and earned a Bachelor of Arts in Communication with a pre-law concentration from the University of Southern California.
 She holds a California Salesperson license, and is a member of the Urban Land Institute and is actively involved with the non-profit JDC-Entwine.

 Senior Property Manager